Here is a small description of the project that each one of those students did while working under my supervision:

 - Hector Haffenden (B.Sc. project) 2018-2019: Hector took my MA2501 Programming and Statistics module and he really enjoyed it.
 As a result he asked me to do a project around financial data.
 Therefore I asked him to develop a new algorithm for sufficient dimension reduction for time series.
 We are working now to publish his work.

 - Stephen Babos (CUROP) Summer 2018: Steve, worked over the summer of 2018 on a CUROP project to propose a new dimension reduction method robust to outliers.
-This is an extention of the work in Artemiou and Tian (2015) and we have already submitted a paper.
+This is an extention of the work in Artemiou and Tian (2015) and we have a paper in Statistical Methods and Applications (Jan 2020 – online)

 - Michael Panayides (B.Sc.
 Project) 2017-2018: Michael, worked for his final year project with me and he proposed a new computationally fast method to perform SVM-type classification.
 We are currently trying to finalize the details (run some nonlinear experiments) to submit a paper.